sjcantor/pianojs/README.md

-# SynthJS
+# SynthTS
-Modular synthesizer using the Web Audio API
+Modular synthesizer using the Web Audio API and TypeScript